sskorol/vosk-api-gpu/README.md

 Note that you have to download and extract a required [model](https://alphacephei.com/vosk/models) into `./model` folder.

 Also make sure you have at least Docker (20.10.6) and Compose (1.29.1) versions.

+Your host's CUDA version should match the container's.
+Jetson images were built with CUDA 10.1.
+As per the desktop version: CUDA 11.3.0 was used.